Ward No. 6 (film)

 Ward No. 6 (Палата № 6) is a 2009 Russian drama film directed by Aleksandr Gornovsky and Karen Shakhnazarov.

+The film was selected as the Russian entry for the Best Foreign Language Film at the 82nd Academy Awards, but it was not nominated.

 Plot

 The film tells about the doctor of the provincial psychiatric hospital Ragin, who meets a patient with his own philosophy, as a result of communication with which he himself becomes crazy.